steinamit/steinamit/README.md

 # Hi there, I'm Amit Stein 👋
 Currently M.Sc.
-Industrial Engineering and Management - Data Science (Completion year student) at Ariel University
+Industrial Engineering and Management with specialization in Data Science - student at Ariel University

 B.A.
 Economics & Business Management Graduate From Ariel University